 The adopted plans that pertain to the study area are Yolo County Habitat Conservation Plan/Natural Community Conservation Plan (Yolo County HCP/NCCP) (Yolo Habitat Conservancy 2018) and the Yolo Bypass Wildlife Area Land Management Plan (Yolo Bypass Wildlife Area LMP) (California Department of Fish and Game 2008).
 These plans are described in Appendix 4A, Section 4A.6.3, Local/Regional Policies and Regulations.
-The Project facilities in the planning areas for these plans are the Dunnigan Pipeline, TC Canal intake, CBD outlet (Alternatives 1 and 3), and the Sacramento River discharge (Alternative 2).
-All facilities are in Yolo County, and the Yolo Bypass is within the operations study area.
+The Project facilities in the planning areas for these plans are the Dunnigan Pipeline, TC Canal intake, and CBD outlet

+(Alternatives 1 and 3), and the Sacramento River discharge (Alternative 2), which are in Yolo County.
+The Yolo Bypass is within the operations study area.

 Under the No Project Alternative, no new Project facilities would be constructed or operated and there would be no temporary or permanent impacts on wildlife resources that would potentially conflict with the provisions of an adopted or approved local, state, or regional habitat conservation plan.
-Existing facilities, such as the TC Canal or GCID Main Canal, are not located within an adopted Habitat Conservation Plan or Natural Community Conservation Plan and therefore have no ability to conflict.

 The No Project Alternative would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
-There would be no impact/no effect.
+There would be no impact.